 - 1. Approved material was used to construct the protective filter sand layer. - 2.
-The protective sand layer was constructed in accordance with the approved permit drawings, technical specifications, and this CQA Plan. - 3.
+The protective sand layer was constructed in accordance with the approved Permit Drawings and this CQA Plan. - 3.
 The underlying geosynthetics were not damaged during placement of the protective filter sand layer. - 4.
 The protective filter sand layer was placed from the toe of the slope up. - 5.
 The required protective filter sand layer thickness was achieved.